Returns have negative effects on:

 Clothes brands may understand returns are an inevitable part of their business, but it doesn’t have to hurt your profitability.
 Keeping returns to a minimum will save you operating costs, time, and unhappy customers.

-We gathered quite a few tactics to reduce returns.
+We gathered quite a few tactics to minimize returns selling clothing.

 Wrong size is the leading reason for returns.
 It’s in your hands to help customers choose the right one.